atlarge-research/FPGA_tutorials/101/02_fp_addition/README.md

 ### RTL Co-Simulation

 After synthesis, we can run RTL Co-Simulation to verify that the RTL is functionally identical to the C source code.
-This could be also important to verify that the performance returned by the synthesis match the expectations and to overcome some of the limitations of C simulation (e.g., streams depth, implementation of floating point operations,... -- not relevant in this case but useful in more complicated use cases).

 To run the co-simulation with the provided tcl script: